Kliklok/Markus_Aditya_Surya_Widjaja/README.md

 <!-- Add link to your picture -->
 <!-- Add your details -->

-I am __Markus Aditya Surya Widjaja__, a data analyst trainee/ civil engineer with a newfound interest for an effective and insightful data visualisation.
-Looking to enter into a more digital and technology-driven field which may or may not be related to civil engineering.
-I'm a fast and independent learner with experience in project management and capabilities to offer a pragmatic and optimal solution.
+I am __Markus Aditya Surya Widjaja__, a data analyst trainee/ civil engineer with a newfound interest for data analytics.
+Looking to enter into a more digital and technology-driven field especially those related to science and engineering.
+An independent and fast learner who is experienced in handling multiple tasks, able to think critically and comfortable with communicating technical content to laymen.
+Believe in comprehensive problem understanding and clear communication as key drivers of success.

 <!-- Add link to the sections -->
 [Education](#education) <br>